mpalmer/action-validator/CONTRIBUTING.md

 # Testing Node/WASM Bindings

 To test against the Node/WASM bindings, you can run `npm test`, or `npm test:dev` (to skip optimisations).
-Note that Node support is considered experiemental, and does not have one to one feature parity with the native binary yet.
+Note that Node support is considered experimental, and does not have one to one feature parity with the native binary yet.
 As such, some tests may fail, even on `main`.